The co-founder of Mobility in Chain Federico Parolotto talks about the new challenges of mobility

 In this regard we can remember the Sangre Y Arena exhibition held at the Prada Foundation about 2 years ago.
 Thanks to a very sophisticated immersive technology, the creator of the exhibition Alejandro Iñárritu (Birdman and The Revenant’s film director among others) digitally transported us to the border between Mexico and the United States to witness the brutal police treatment of migrants trying to cross the border illegally.
 An extraordinary experience that gives us the feel of the real possibilities of "emotional" iterations that digital platforms guarantee us.

-The transport system is evolving, the arrival of digital connectivity has opened the possibility to new services and new practices – these practices as described above – even if so far it has not produced a real systemic change in the transport business.
+New Technologies The transport system is evolving, the arrival of digital connectivity has opened the possibility to new services and new practices – these practices as described above – even if so far it has not produced a real systemic change in the transport business.
 The last real systemic change we have experienced was the arrival of the mass car in Italy in the 1960s.

 Today we are witnessing a progressive electrification of vehicles, the development of sharing systems and above all – in the medium/long term – the development of autonomous driving systems.
 It will be precisely the autonomous driving that will allow us to imagine a possible radical change in the way we move, with a drastic reduction in maintenance costs guaranteed by electric systems together with a reduction in operating costs due to the elimination of travelling personnel.